-10.6 It is common cause that there is no rental evidence for similar properties within the rating area.
+- 10.8 Also contained within the Appellants response to the Respondents submission is the claim that an appeal of a meat plant in Ferrybank in Kilkenny set a precedent that plant used for the production of offal which is unfit for human consumption does not require the same standards of hygiene that is necessary for meat plants for products entering the food chain.
+There is no further explanation or evidence to support the claim that this was the reason for the different valuation levels in that property and the Tribunal cannot attach any weight to the Appellants argument in this regard. - 10.9 It is common cause that there is no rental evidence for similar properties within the rating area.
 Nor was any rental evidence put forward by either side in respect of any similar property located outside the rating area.
 The Respondent has put forward three Key Rental Transactions which informed the valuation scheme used to value the subject property.
 The three rental comparisons are located in a town some 17km away from the subject property.
 The three are significantly smaller than the subject property.
-They date from 2015, 2016 and 2017.

-None of the three are in any way comparable to the subject property and no weight can be attached to them.

-10.7 The Respondent has put forward four NAV comparisons from the rating area.
+They date from 2016 and 2017.
+None of the three are in any way comparable to the subject property and no weight can be attached to them. - 10.10 The Respondent has put forward four NAV comparisons from the rating area.
 Two of the properties are currently under appeal to the Tribunal and must therefore be treated with caution.
-A third property is significantly smaller than the subject, although in use as a warehouse with blast freezers inside.
-The fourth (NAV comparison 1) is less than a third the size of the subject property.
+NAV comparison 1 is a similar size to the subject property and is described as being similar in specification and fit out.
 It is valued on the same basis as that proposed for the subject property and represents the best evidence available to the Tribunal.

-10.8 The Tribunal finds that in this appeal, and in all appeals before the Tribunal, the onus of proof rests with the Appellant.
-This has been stated and affirmed on multiple occasions and remains the guiding principle for the Tribunal's determination.

-10.9 The Tribunal finds that the Appellant has not been able to demonstrate that the valuation levels proposed by the Respondent are incorrect.
+NAV comparison 4 is again a similar size to the subject but is described as an older building and not as modernised or requiring the same specification as the subject property.
+This is predominantly valued at €29 per m2. - 10.11 The Tribunal finds that in this appeal, and in all appeals before the Tribunal, the onus of proof rests with the Appellant.
+This has been stated and affirmed on multiple occasions and remains the guiding principle for the Tribunal's determination. - 10.12 The Tribunal finds that the Appellant has not been able to demonstrate that the valuation levels proposed by the Respondent are incorrect.